olgam4/articles/testing/better-testing/README.md

 In this example, the building of a car takes seconds to read and understand because we've achieved something big: the S from the SOLID principles is respected, so is the O. You only have to point out what is different in this particular `Given` and voilà~

 Some might ask why do this.
-Doesn't it seem over-designed?
+Doesn't it seem overdesigned, overkill even?
 Maybe.
 If you find yourself refactoring tests over and over again just because you now have a new dependacy which is passed through the constructor, well you now have only one single line to change, instead of all of these.
 Also, your `@Setup` should prepare your tests, but you shouldn't have to go back and forth between them, especially not when you have to copy/paste the entire thing in all those tests which aren't exactly like the happy path.
 Your setup is easy to manage and says exactly what it has to say.
 You could change `.aCar()` to `.aDefaultCar()`, but more often than not, `Builder` Pattern already means that.

 ### What's next?